Vallevard/c-programming-tutorial/filehandling.rst

 ============
 File Closing
 ============
 Closing a file handle once it is no longer required to be opened is important to prevent data loss.
+Care should be taken to ensure that attempts to read from the file are not made again once it has been closed.

 ::